Retro Football Boss review

 Retro Football Boss Review

-Retro Football Boss is an application by 1888 Games.
+Retro Football Boss is an app created by 1888 Games.
 Retro Football Boss was first published on .
-Retro Football Boss is currently available for Steam, Other.
+The app is accessible on Steam, Other.

 Retro Football Boss is a historical football management simulation featuring the English professional leagues from 1888 to 1998 (with German leagues coming soon).
 This is your chance to take a trip down memory lane or right the wrongs of the past.